- Join Jarrad Mahon’s Property Investor Update (https://www.investorsedge.com.au/join)

 Factors Affecting Demand

 I spent a long time reading through all the Reserve Bank of Australia’s meeting minutes because they happen to released a lot of insights this month as well as their predictions.
-I really wanted to share them with you and the exciting news from what they’re saying is that the near-term outlook has significantly improved so they’ve increased their growth projection in gross domestic product from 4% which they gave three months ago to now being at 6% to the year ahead to June, 2021.
+I really wanted to share them with you and the exciting news from what they’re saying is that the near-term outlook has significantly improved so they’ve increased their growth projection in gross domestic product from 4 per cent which they gave three months ago to now being at 6 per cent to the year ahead to June, 2021.
 That’s a pretty big jump when you consider a third increase in what they’re expecting.
 And they’re also predicting it’ll take until the end of 2021 for us to reach the level of output that we had when we were going into this pandemic.
 So still a bit of recovery ahead or expecting that we need to all of next year to get back to those levels.

 Continuing on with their insights, population growth over the last two decades we’ve been at an annual rate of one and a half percent on average.
-And to give you an idea what closing of these borders is doing to us they’re expecting to have just 0.2% compared to the normal one and a half percent over the next year.
+And to give you an idea what closing of these borders is doing to us they’re expecting to have just 0.2 per cent compared to the normal one and a half percent over the next year.
 That’s obviously going to have some implications and that’s going to be the lowest predicted rate of growth since 1916 when all the Australians left for the First World War.
 So pretty significant event, and to close the borders it does have wider-arching ramifications.
 But it does remain really hard to predict when the borders are going to open again and when they do what sort of rate of arrivals they’ll be.

 And predominantly Sydney and Melbourne are going to be most effected by the closing of the borders.
 Perth, hasn’t been as reliant on overseas migration.
 Typically, people would go into Sydney and Melbourne and then migrate from those capitals across to other places like Brisbane and Perth.
 And so what we’re already starting to see is anecdotally much higher rates of migration coming across to our lovely state.
 And because we’re seen as a relative safe haven, we’ve got great affordability and great prospects for jobs so we’re seeing a lot of even Melbourne and Sydney people making that move across now.